gkiefer/home2l/README.md

 ====================================

+## Versatile *Resources* Library

+The central component of the *Home2L* suite is the *Resources* library.
+It connects physical sensors and actors, software services, computers and more.
+Everything that can act or sense in the widest sense, can be modelled as a *resource* in the *Home2L* suite.

+All *resources* are arranged in a common namespace, but driven and accessed in a completely distribited way from any computer.
+They can be manipulated or read out using the library, which provides full network transparency and supports arbitrary concurrent accesses from any process on any machine anytime.

+Resources are manipulated by means of independent *requests* with individual attributes like priorities and time intervals.
+The user pushes a button to open the window blinds.
+One second later, a timer-triggered automatic rule tells the blinds to close.
+What should happen now?
+The *request* model allows to clearly specify priorities (e.g. user interaction in favor of automation rules) and to handle concurrency properly.

+The *Home2L Shell* is a powerful administration tool and allows to access resources and submit requests on the command line or by shell scripts.

+Both automation rules and resource drivers can also be part of a larger program.
+Any software linking against the *Resources* library can access resources or publish own run-time information as resources.

 ## Efficient and Lightweight Design

 All core components are written in C/C++, with a very minimum set of external dependencies beyond *libc* - ideally suited for small embedded devices and microcontrollers.
 There is no need for a Java runtime environment or a heavy web framework.
 Starting up a server and a command shell and shutting both down again takes less than a second altogether - on an ARM-based minicomputer running at 144 MHz!